 Standing in a grassy field in the Wiltshire countryside, Stonehenge is seemingly in the middle of nowhere.
 But getting here is easy – from London’s Waterloo station, it’s just an hour and 24 minutes to Salisbury followed by a short bus ride from the Salisbury train station.
 The bus is located right outside the station and comes every hour on the off season and every half hour on the peak season.
 Tickets can be purchased locally or online 24 hours in advance.

-The Train Trip from London to Salisbury
+London to Salisbury by Train

 While in Salisbury, Visit the Salisbury Cathedral